barryclark/jekyll-now/_posts/2019-06-24-end-user-awards-kubecon-cloudnativecon-shanghai.md

   - "2019"
 ---

 At KubeCon CloudNativeCon Shanghai, I presented the End User Award 2019 to DiDi.
 I also chose to do this in Mandarin, which I've been learning for about eight months.

-Although it was obviously not a native speaker, people told me afterwards it was clear and understandable, and that they appreciated the effort.
+Although I'm obviously not a native speaker (my parents are from Hong Kong), people told me afterwards it was clear and understandable, and that they appreciated the effort.
 I was very happy!